Students' travel to Taiwan stimulates exchanges - ExBulletin

 The mainland student group's visit to Taiwan has special significance at this time of tense relations between the two countries, and the foundation will continue such activities, he said.

-Qiu Yong, secretary of the Tsinghua University Committee of the Communist Party of China, who led the group, said he expected more opportunities for young people on both sides of the Taiwan Strait to meet, understand each other and build friendships. build.
+Qiu Yong, secretary of the Tsinghua University Committee of the Communist Party of China, who led the group, said he expected more opportunities for young people on both sides of the Taiwan Strait to meet, understand each other and build friendships .

 He emphasized that the connection between the two sides of the Strait will never be severed and the bonds of affection will never be hampered.